bojanraic/local-k8s-env/README.md

 # Local Kubernetes Development Environment

+> **⚠️ DEPRECATED**: This project has been reimplemented as a Python CLI tool.
+Please use [LoKO (Local Kubernetes Oasis)](https://github.com/bojanraic/loko) instead.
+This repository is no longer actively maintained.

 A robust and flexible local Kubernetes development environment setup using KinD, with support for local container registry, DNS resolution, HTTPS certificates, and various development services.

 ## Features